secretsauceai/secret_sauce_ai/README.md

 - improving architecture

 ## More information
-For more information, check out the detailed [program overview](https://github.com/secretsauceai/secret_sauce_ai/wiki) on the wiki and the [kanban board](https://github.com/secretsauceai/secret_sauce_ai/projects/1).
+For more information, check out the detailed [program overview](https://github.com/secretsauceai/secret_sauce_ai/wiki) on the wiki.

+To follow general progress on projects and open questions the community is working on have a look at the [program board](https://github.com/secretsauceai/secret_sauce_ai/projects/1).